- Jump to: General Federal Government

 - FDsys provides access to bills from the 103rd to the current Congress (1993 - present).

 - Federal Legislative History Research Guide: Extensive research guide to conducting federal legislative history research with resources at Duke's Goodson Law Library.

-- THOMAS (Library of Congress) - A good starting place for most information related to the United States Congress.
+- Congress.gov (Library of Congress) - A good starting place for most information related to the United States Congress.
 Includes continuously updated floor actions, bills, votes, confirmations, reports and hearings.
-Note: Currently transitioning to Congress.gov.

 - CQ Weekly: The CQ Weekly is known as the pre-eminent resource for Congress-watchers who need nonpartisan information on Capitol Hill.
 The award-winning magazine's legislative news and analysis is consistently hailed for its accuracy and comprehensiveness.
 Available to current Duke University students, faculty and staff.

 - Congress.gov (1995 - present): Search or browse individual congressional sessions.

 - FDsys (1994 - present): Daily edition of congressional debates.
 The Daily edition Index is available back to 1983.